filecoin-project/specs/content/algorithms/crypto/randomness.md

 ## Drawing tickets from the VRF-chain for proof inclusion

-In some places, the protocol needs randomness drawn from the Filecoin blockchain's VRF-chain (which generates {{<sref tickets>}} with each new block) rather than from the random beacon, in order to tie certain proofs to a particular set of Filecoin blocks (i.e. a given chain or fork).
+In some places, the protocol needs randomness drawn from the Filecoin blockchain's VRF-chain (which generates [tickets](storage_power_consensus#tickets) with each new block) rather than from the random beacon, in order to tie certain proofs to a particular set of Filecoin blocks (i.e. a given chain or fork).
-In particular, `SealRandomness` must be taken from the VRF chain, in order to ensure that no other fork can replay the Seal (see {{<sref sealing>}} for more).
+In particular, `SealRandomness` must be taken from the VRF chain, in order to ensure that no other fork can replay the Seal (see [sealing](sealing) for more).

 A ticket is drawn from the chain for randomness as follows, for a given epoch `n`, and ticket sought at epoch `e`:
 ```text